Create a geographic location map

 When to use a geographic location map?

-The location map is useful to locate items based on their coordinates.
+The location map is useful for locating items according to their coordinates.
 It creates a map with dots based on the latitude/longitude of each item.

-Dots can be colored based on another field (category/dropdown field).
+Dots can be colored according to another field (category/dropdown field).

-The displayed items need to have the Latitude/Longitude (coordinates) field in order to view this type of map.
+Items displayed must have the latitude/longitude (coordinates) field completed in order to view this type of map.

-If you do not have a "coordinates" field for projects or activities, please note that this can be edited via the "settings" section of LogAlto.
+If there is no "coordinates" field for projects or activities, please note that this can be edited using LogAlto's "Settings" section.

 You can also add "coordinates" fields to forms created using the Custom Forms module.